wp-plugins/bulletproof-security/readme.txt

 3. BulletProof System Information page

 == Changelog ==

+= .45.6 =
+* !!!CRITICAL UPDATE!!!
+* New SQL Injection hacking method blocked - New code added to master .htaccess files
+* BPS was finally successfully hacked after 7 months and thousands of hacking attempts
+* This update prevents this latest new SQL Injection hacking method
+* Installing BPS does not activate the new BPS .45.6 .htaccess files
+* After installation please activate the BPS .45.6 BulletProof modes
+* Please download your current htaccess files first before activating BPS .45.6 Security Modes

 = .45.5 =
 * The SVN DB problem for BPS was fixed by some awesome person at WP!